yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

     * Avoiding contention for synchronized objects is a useful way to mitigate their performance impact.
     * Thread-local variables are never subject to contention; they are ideal for holding synchronized objects that don’t actually need to be shared between threads.
     * CAS-based utilities are a way to avoid traditional synchronization for objects that do need to be shared.
+  * False sharing
+    * false sharing is when CPU loads nearby variables (e.g. class fields) into cache line and each time the app is updating them, other cores have to invalidate these variables and pull data again from main memory; if threads use these nearby variables (even each thread uses different one), because they all fit inside the same cache line all of these variables will be invalidated always on every CORE
+    * big performance loss on code that frequently modifies volatile variables or exits synchronized blocks
+    * very difficult to detect; when a loop executes to long do a code inspection to search for patterns where false sharing can occur;
+    * best way to avoid is to move data to local variables and store them later; sometimes padding can help to move variables to different cache lines; external tools (like Intel VTune) may help
+    * Java 8 introduced @Contended annotation which prevents JVM automatic padding (by default this works only for inner JDK classes; to make it work for the rest of classes: enable -XX:-RestrictContented flag); to disable automatic padding at all: -XX:-EnableContended

 ## 12 JAVA SE API Tips
   * Buffered I/O